ODIN-PROTOCOL/odin-core/yoda/README.md

 ## How to install and run Yoda

-1. Open first cmd tab for running the BandChain
+1. Open first cmd tab for running the OdinChain
 2. Open second cmd tab for running the Yoda
-3. Open third cmd tab for running the BandChain CLI
+3. Open third cmd tab for running the OdinChain CLI

-### How to run BandChain on development mode
+### How to run OdinChain on development mode

 1. Go to chain directory
-2. Setup your PostgresSQL user, port and database name on `start_bandd.sh`
+2. Setup your PostgresSQL user, port and database name on `start_odind.sh`
-3. run `chmod +x scripts/start_bandd.sh` to change the access permission of start_bandd.script
+3. run `chmod +x scripts/start_odind.sh` to change the access permission of start_odind.script
-4. run `./scripts/start_bandd.sh` to start BandChain
+4. run `./scripts/start_odind.sh` to start OdinChain
 5. If fail, try owasm pack build then run script again.

 ```